 In such a situation, it is unlikely that you will understand what is being said by the authority figure.
 In general, the best advice would be to say that you do not understand what is happening and identify yourself as an exchange student.
-As a foreigner you are obliged to carry your passport and your Slovakian ID all times.
+As a foreigner you are obliged to carry your Colombian ID all times and it is also advisable to always carry a photocopy of your passport.
 This is important not only in the event of being questioned by authorities, but also in the unfortunate event of a personal accident or if you become the victim of a crime and may not be able to communicate effectively.